Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: Conclusions and outlook

 \dontshow{ On the implementation side, the number of rays shot from each sensor should be managed in a systematic way, ideally preventing the occurrence of shadow regions, or at least minimizing their impact.
 Additionally, we would like to extend the solver to 3D with the ultimate goal of testing it on real data.
 Finally, we plan on coupling the HG reconstructions with variational methods that exploit the fact that sensors are computed independently.

-In this paper we presented a novel PAT solver based on a high frequency approximation of the wave equation.
+In this paper we presented a novel PAT solver based on a high frequency \Kiko{approximate solution} to the wave equation.
 Our Hamilton-Green solver combines the solutions of the eikonal and transport equations with an approximation of the impulse response (Green's) function.
 The main benefit of this approach is that the solution is computed independently for each sensor, opening a new paradigm for faster reconstructions when using sparse sensors, and potentially enabling online/real-time or dynamic reconstructions.

 We provided a numerical example to show the feasibility of our theoretical results in 2D, and we compared our reconstructions with the ones obtained from \texttt{k-Wave}.
 We also produced simulations from the combination of the forward and adjoint HG and \texttt{k-Wave} solvers to avoid the inverse crime, with satisfactory results.